MathieuNlp/Sam_LoRA/README.md

 ![Model comparison rank](./docs/images/model_comparison.jpg) \
 *Comparison of SAM LoRA for different ranks*

 As we can see, the best model is the rank 512.
-We see that the loss is decreasing has the rank rises.
+We see that the loss is decreasing has the rank rises which seems logical because we add comprehension with LoRA.
 However, we see a spike at rank 64 that is the worst model for the LoRAs.
 This is an interesting behavior and may be related to the fact that near this particular rank we loose understanding of something.

 # Results of the worst model (rank 64)